From Local to Live

 sudo nano /etc/apache2/sites-available/your_domain.conf

-Paste the following, replacing your_domain
+Paste the following, replacing your_domain with your actual domain:

 # Configuration for kapybara.cloud <VirtualHost *:80> ServerAdmin webmaster@kapybara.cloud ServerName kapybara.cloud ServerAlias www.kapybara.cloud DocumentRoot /var/www/html ErrorLog ${APACHE_LOG_DIR}/kapybara_error.log CustomLog ${APACHE_LOG_DIR}/kapybara_access.log combined ProxyPass / http://127.0.0.1:8080/ ProxyPassReverse / http://127.0.0.1:8080/ <Directory /var/www/html> Options Indexes FollowSymLinks AllowOverride None Require all granted </Directory> </VirtualHost>